codatio/codat-docs/docs/using-the-api/additional-data.md

 }
 ```

-Refer to our [API reference](https://docs.codat.io/codat-api#/) for examples of configuration for popular properties of various integrations.
-You can also retrieve your existing supplemental data configuration by using the [endpoint name]/endpoint link endpoint:
+Refer to our [API reference](/codat-api#/operations/configure-supplemental-data) for examples of configuration for popular properties of various integrations.
+You can also retrieve your existing supplemental data configuration by using the [Get supplemental data configuration](/codat-api#/operations/get-supplemental-data-configuration) endpoint:

 ```http
 GET /integrations​/{platformKey}/datatypes/{datatype}/supplementalDataConfig
 ```

 ## Platform endpoint mapping

 Review the table below for platform endpoints we use in our data types, which are available for you to pull or send supplemental data.
-Refer to to the platform's individual documentation (for example, [Xero](https://developer.xero.com/documentation/api/accounting/overview) or [QBO](https://developer.intuit.com/app/developer/qbo/docs/api/accounting/most-commonly-used/account)) for further details of their endpoints.
+Refer to to the platform's individual documentation (for example, [Xero](https://developer.xero.com/documentation/api/accounting/overview) or [QBO](https://developer.intuit.com/app/developer/qbo/docs/api/accounting/most-commonly-used/account)) for further details of their endpoints and field coverage.

 <iframe
   src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQIOf4fqpv6L2Phe3iz5nLMPDdBVaAuI3La5dTMTn58TZq_6395WtUsUq7s7jAbeq2vwuseiCzu5DZG/pubhtml?widget=true&amp;headers=false"